 Probiotics contain living organisms -- mainly bacteria and one type of yeast.
-These resemble good bacteria in the gut that contribute to proper digestion.
+These resemble good bacteria in the gut that help with digestion.
 The supplements are used to treat certain GI problems and for general digestive health.
 Some types of probiotics may provide relief from diarrhea and may also relieve symptoms of irritable bowel syndrome (IBS).
 Consider adding them to malted milk or yogurt.

 DGL (Licorice): Cooling Heartburn

 Licorice has long been used to treat symptoms of indigestion like heartburn and acid reflux.
 These uses aren't backed by scientific evidence, though.
 In its unpurified form, licorice can also have side effects, including contributing to high blood pressure in some people.
 DGL is a specific extract of licorice with a certain chemical removed, and it doesn't have those side effects.
 Still, pregnant women should not take DGL -- or any other supplement -- without consulting their doctor.